 (7) you may still have to make some repayments before you are discharged – but benefits overpayments are eventually written off.

-(8) Magistrates court fines (eg driving offences), debts owes as result of a Personal Injury claim against you, court-ordered maintenance arrears, debts incurred through fraud.
+(8) Magistrates court fines (eg driving offences), debts owed as the result of a Personal Injury claim against you, court-ordered maintenance arrears, debts incurred through fraud.
 Fixed penalty charges (eg parking fines) can be included.
 Take advice if you are uncertain.

 (11) Rules on council tax keep changing, see this article.